This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Why is the lake pink?

-The unusual pink color of the lake is caused by pigments of the Halobacterium bacteria and a micro-algae called Dunaliella Salina, both of which somehow manage to live and thrive in very salty environments.
+The unusual color of the Pink Lake in Torrevieja is caused by pigments of the Halobacterium bacteria and a micro-algae called Dunaliella Salina, both of which somehow manage to live and thrive in very salty environments.

 So does shrimp.
-And that's why up to 2000 flamingos can be seen here during the breeding season.
+The tiny creatures called saltwater brine shrimp take on the pink color by feeding on the algae, and that’s why up to 2000 flamingos can be seen here during the breeding season.
 Their feathers often turn to a fascinating shade of pink from feasting on algae-filled shrimps.

 Sea and Salt Museum (Museo del Mar y de la Sal)